josueahadi/dodge/README.md

-# sprint_kart
+# GoKart
-Sprint Kart Racing Game
+Racing Game

-This project is still under development and open to contribution(s).
-Navigate to 'dist/SprintKart-0.0.0-amd64.msi' to try out the demo.
+Navigate to 'dist/SprintKart-0.0.0-amd64.msi' to try out a demo.
 Have fun!